testqaengineer/agile_qa_interview_exercise/README.md

 3) CODE_DEFECT Anyway return null if (args.length >= 4) - it is wrong; Best way to use -- new ArrayList<>()
    as EmptyList -->> FIXED I added throw new RuntimeException

-### CREATED 3 TEST CASES because Bonus points for failing test cases for the bugs you find.*/
+### CREATED 1 TEST CASE because Bonus points for failing test cases for the bugs you find.*/
-1) Exist for Y and W cases
+1) Exist for Y and W some cases
-2) Exist with string which contains special characters
-3) Exist for String which null

 ## Evaluation Points
 1. Use of Git.